 All library holdings are searchable through the online catalogue SOLO.
-Course readings are available through Oxford Reading Lists Online (ORLO) and there is a link to this from the SOLO front page.
-The Library has access to a comprehensive collection of electronic journal titles via e-journals A-Z and databases (Databases A-Z) listed under useful links on SOLO.
+Course readings are available through Oxford Reading Lists Online (ORLO).
+The Library has access to a comprehensive collection of electronic journal titles (e-journals A-Z) and databases (Databases A-Z) listed under useful links on SOLO.
 As members of the University, students can also use the main University Library, the Bodleian, and other libraries within the Bodleian Libraries system such as Law, Radcliffe Science and Anthropology.

-Students will be provided with a library induction session at the beginning of Michaelmas Term, and a search skills session for online resources at the start of Hilary Term in preparation for dissertation writing.
+Students will attend a library induction session at the beginning of Michaelmas Term.
 The Libguide for International Development also provides useful links for subject-specific resources: